Skip to main content

 Books by Dylan Landis

-In postwar Paris, a boy is seduced by his mysterious nanny into the world of adult secrets.
+In postwar Paris, over the course of one fateful day, a boy’s crush on his nanny ignites into a destructive passion that burns into his memory and reveals to him the disquieting world of adult secrets.
 In 1950s New York City, a naïve caretaker struggles to protect her charge, a married woman paralyzed by her recent stroke, as new bruises appear each day on her body.
-In the 1970s, a fragile cousin wanders into the Royal family’s jazz-soaked townhouse, where music, sex and ruin intertwine.
+In the 1970s, a fragile cousin wanders into the Royal family’s chaotic jazz-filled townhouse, where music, sex and ruin intertwine.
 And at the heart of these stories is Rainey Royal herself, coming of age in Greenwich Village, inventing herself as an artist through the tumult of the ’70s and ’80s.
-By turns shocking, erotic and deeply humane, LIST OF ALL POSSIBLE DESIRES is a haunting portrait of family and history --- written with Landis’s trademark beauty and precision.

 by Dylan Landis - Fiction